egtogamat/hotspot-manufacturers/applications/innodev.md

 * What is your expected production and delivery timeline?

-We expect to deliver the first prototype for audit in September.
+We expect to deliver the first prototype for audit in July.
 Production is expected to start by August.
 Please see more details in  "Production and delivery timeline" chapter

 Below are more details regarding our answers.